ftsrg-rete/remo-lecture-notes/docs/ea-tooling-structure.md

-Create enums in the "Value Types" package:
+Create value types, units and quantity kinds in the "Value Types" package:

   - Open the "Value Types" BDD

   - Create the "Power" Value Type, the "Watt" Unit, and the "Power" Quantity Kind  using the Toolbox: